prusnak/rusnak.io/_posts/2016-01-14-lets-build-a-freedom-node.md

 Recently, I decided to support some of the open-source distributed projects such as [Tor](https://www.torproject.org/), [IPFS](https://ipfs.io/) and [Bitcoin](https://bitcoin.org/).

-One way of supporting them would be to send them some [money as a donation](https://www.torproject.org/donate), but because I am a hacker with a good Internet connection I decided to build a node that will directly contribute to their networks and make them bigger and more robust.
+One way of supporting them would be to send some [money as a donation](https://www.torproject.org/donate), but because I am a hacker with a good Internet connection I decided to build a computer node that will directly contribute to their networks and make them bigger and more robust.

 I call it a "Freedom Node".

 ## Hardware

-I evaluated lot of options and ended up buying the following list from my local computer hardware supplier:
+I evaluated lot of options and ended up buying the following components from my local computer hardware supplier:

 | item | model | price |
 |------|------|------:|